thorenscientific/documentation/docs/solutions/reference-designs/template/README.rst

      - string
      - Reference ID for cross-linking (e.g., "adrv9002 prerequisites")
    * - ``chip_name``
-     - string
+     - string or list
-     - Name of the chip used in the evaluation board (e.g., "ADRV9002", "AD9081").
-Rendered as an ADI product link.
+     - Name(s) of the chip(s) used in the evaluation board.
+       Accepts a single string (e.g., ``ADRV9002``) or a list for multiple chips (e.g., ``[AD9162, AD9625]``).
+Each
+       entry is rendered as an ADI product link, separated by "/".
    * - ``eval_board``
-     - string
+     - string or list
-     - Name of the ADI evaluation board (e.g., "EVAL-ADRV9002").
+     - Name(s) of the ADI evaluation board(s).
+Accepts a single string (e.g., ``EVAL-ADRV9002``) or a list for multiple boards (e.g., ``[AD-FMCOMMS11-EBZ, AD-FMCOMMS12-EBZ]``).
-       Rendered as an ADI product link.
+       Each entry is rendered as an ADI product link, separated by "/".
+The label automatically pluralizes to "boards" when multiple entries are provided.
    * - ``carriers_ref``
      - string
      - Reference to the carriers/supported platforms section (e.g.,
        "adrv9002 carriers")
+   * - ``has_linux``
+     - boolean
+     - Whether the project uses Linux.
+When true, an SD card requirement is included in the hardware prerequisites.
    * - ``has_rf_test_equipment``
      - boolean
      - Whether RF test equipment is required